Undergraduate

 If you intend to become a solicitor, the LLB (Common law) is currently recognised for the purposes of qualifying as a solicitor in Northern Ireland (the Solicitor course at the Institute of Professional Legal Studies, Belfast).

-If you intend to become a solicitor in England and Wales, the Solicitors Regulation Authority has introduced a new, independent, centralised assessment called the Solicitors Qualifying Examination (SQE).
-For law degrees starting in 2023 the requirements to become a solicitor now include:
+If you intend to become a solicitor in England and Wales, the Solicitors Regulation Authority administers an independent, centralised assessment called the Solicitors Qualifying Examination (SQE).
+This includes:

 • A degree in any subject or a qualification or experience that is equivalent to a degree, such as a solicitor apprenticeship.